petmat/less-code-is-more/src/pages/utility-types/index.md

 author: Matti Petrelius
 ---

 My last post was the final part of the TypeScript in the Back series but I just could not help myself not to write another TypeScript post!
 So I'm calling this one a bonus round and the topic is **Utility Types**.
 These types have been a mystery for me a long time until recently so I thought that might be the case for others as well.

-Hopefully after reading this post you will understand more about utility types and where you should use them.
+A complete explanation of all the utility types would be one huge blog post and take me forever to write so instead I'm going to first list all of them and then give examples of the ones which are my favorite.

+For a more complete reference about the utility types you can look into the official TypeScript [docs](https://www.typescriptlang.org/docs/handbook/utility-types.html).

 ![Utility Types](./utilities.jpg)